deeplearning4j/deeplearning4j-docs/android.md

 compile group: 'org.bytedeco.javacpp-presets', name: 'opencv', version: '3.4.1-1.4.1', classifier: "android-x86_64"

 ```
-In order to use version 1.0.0-SNAPSHOT with gradle, you will need to create the following pom.xml file in the root directory and run mvn compile on it from the terminal.
+If you chose to use a SNAPSHOT version of the dependencies with gradle, you will need to create the a pom.xml file in the root directory and run mvn compile on it from the terminal.
 You will also need to include ``` mavenLocal() ``` in the ```  repository {} ``` block of the build.gradle file.
+An example pom.xml file is provided below.

 ``` xml
 <project>